Server Protection Security Measures

 A common form of compromise is due to exploited passwords.
 These compromises can occur in one of two ways: a brute force compromise or through a keylogger on a local computer.

 Brute force compromise

 An attacker will use automated software to generate many consecutive guesses to hack your password through trial and error in a brute force compromise.
 While our servers have specific amounts of brute force protection enabled, we suggest creating a complex password made up of at least three of the four major character types:

 - Special characters (-_.,!@#$%^&*)

-Most account compromises are caused when cyberattackers find and exploit vulnerabilities in applications installed on an account.
-To avoid these types of attacks, make sure that all CMS installations and related themes, plugins and other add-ons, are kept up-to-date.
+Most account compromises are caused when cyber attackers find and exploit vulnerabilities in applications installed on an account.
+To avoid these types of attacks, ensure that all CMS installations and related themes, plugins, and other add-ons, are kept up-to-date.
 Most CMS software allows you to update from within the administration panel.
 Check out these resources if you need further assistance:

 - WordPress Codex: Updating WordPress

 - Joomla!
 Docs: Planning Migration - Joomla 1.5 to 4

 - phpBB: Automatic Update Package